-We support an NGO called Amikale Amka, working with destitute women in and around Butembo.
+We support NGO’s working with destitute women in and around the North Kivu province.
 Many of them are widowed due to the violence and many have had to flee their homes due to the constant threat from rebel groups.
-Amikale Amka provide a safe place for them to learn new skills, make a small business and most importantly to find friendship.
+Our support helps to provide a safe place for them to learn new skills, gain access to micro finance loans and most importantly to find friendship.

-We support a local school called Uamusho School.
+We support a primary and secondary school in Butembo called Uamusho.
 They have over 300 pupils, around 30% of whom are orphans and cannot afford to pay their school fees.
-The support we provide means that these children can continue with their education, ensures that all the teachers are paid a salary each month and also enables the building of new safer classrooms.
+The support we provide means that these children can continue with their education, ensures that all the teachers are paid a salary each month and enables the building of safe classrooms.